 EVERYDAY CARE, THE PALLIATIVE WAY: Equipping care teams to support what matters to residents and families

-During National Hospice Palliative Care Week (May 3-9), the BC Centre for Palliative Care (BCCPC) is supporting long-term care (LTC) teams across the province to integrate a palliative approach into everyday care.
+During National Hospice Palliative Care Week (May 3-9, 2026), the BC Centre for Palliative Care (BCCPC) is shining a light on the long-term care (LTC) teams across the province who are integrating a palliative approach into everyday care.

-Building on the Canadian Hospice Palliative Care Association’s (CHPCA) vision that Palliative Care is Everywhere, this campaign highlights how a palliative approach strengthens and enhances everyday care in long-term care by recognizing that it is a shared responsibility across the entire care team.
-From healthcare providers to support staff, each role contributes to delivering compassionate, coordinated care.
+Building on the Canadian Hospice Palliative Care Association’s (CHPCA) vision that Palliative Care is Everywhere, this campaign highlights how a palliative approach strengthens and enhances everyday care in LTC for residents living with serious health conditions and their families.
+It is a shared responsibility across the entire care team and everyone plays a role.
+Engage with your Resident and Family Council to deepen understanding of the Essential elements of a palliative approach.

-Through practical tools, education, and real-world strategies, we aim to support teams in working together to provide holistic care for residents and their families throughout their entire journey – from admission through to end of life or transitions in care.
+Through highlighting practical tools, resources and education, we aim to support LTC teams providing a palliative approach to care for residents and their families throughout their entire journey – from moving in, to the final days of life.

 It’s National Hospice Palliative Care Week